ScienceArtMagic/BOB/README.md

 ### BAR (BOB Anti-Router)

 When BOB goes to the BAR, he doesn't just rant about tokenization; he also has plenty to say about Mixture-of-Experts routing.
-BOB is surprisingly popular there.
-His no-nonsense demeanor plays well with generalists and specialists alike.
+BOB is surprisingly popular there; his no-nonsense demeanor plays well with generalists and specialists.

 BAR makes it easy to route more generalist parameters with bitmasks (i.e., "one or the other" on a parameter—and/or group-specific level from two identically shaped blocks with different values), as well as far more numerous, specialized experts by bytes (including additional granularity for multi-byte characters) or even ordinals (theoretically, 1,114,111 to choose from).